BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 Destroy `SystemBarsController`.

-This will restore the state before initialization, including the status bars, navigation bars color and set window insets `padding`, etc.
+This will restore the state before initialization, including the status bars, navigation bars color, etc.

 > The following example